Gabriel-Marino/freeCodeCamp/javascript algorithms and data structures/01 - basic-javascript/README.md

 ## JavaScript is a scripting language that can be used to write programs that run in a web browser.
 With CSS and HTML, JavaScript is one of the core technologies used to build web applications.
-And here is the basics.
+And here are the basics.

 ```JavaScript